jaysontree/hiertext/README.md

 ### update

-2023-8-24 :calendar: the training on hiertext was not successful, model outputs are random strip-like shapes. using coco panoptic2017 dataset to train on the Maxdeeplab(from [Max Deeplab](https://github.com/conradry/max-deeplab)) for a 10000 steps was not successful. will working on it.
+2023-8-24 :calendar: the training on hiertext was not successful, model outputs are random strip-like shapes. using coco panoptic2017 dataset to train on the Maxdeeplab(from [Max Deeplab](https://github.com/conradry/max-deeplab)) was not successful. will working on it.

 ### purpose of this project
 This project is for personal interests and selfstudy :clown_face: